Hepburn Springs: Mineral Springs

-In 1864, its citizens met at the Savoia Hotel and petitioned the government to protect the mineral springs from mining – the water was rated above gold and the Hepburn Mineral Spring Reserve was created in 1865.
+In 1864, its citizens met at the Savoia Hotel and petitioned the government to protect the mineral springs from mining; the water was rated as more valuable than gold, and the Hepburn Mineral Spring Reserve was created in 1865.
 Many of its residents came from 'spa' areas in Italy, Germany, and England and appreciated its value.
 A bathhouse was created in the 1890s and has been remodelled several times.
 The latest remodelling opened in 2008.
 Several springs exist in the main reserve: Soda, Sulphur, Pavilion, Locarno and Wyuna.
 Golden Spring, Hendersons and Lithia Spring are located in the vicinity.